Luca-Future/llm-paper-reviewer/README.md

 # Paper Reviewer AI

-An intelligent academic paper analysis tool that uses AI to automatically summarize and review research papers.
+A modern, modular academic paper analysis tool with a clean architecture using AI to automatically summarize and review research papers.
 Supports both PDF and text files with multilingual analysis capabilities.

 ## Features